 As a Member of Congress, David works to remove government barriers to innovation and free enterprise.
 He is a budget hawk and is continuously fighting for solutions to curb federal spending and reduce American debt.

 David and his wife Joyce enjoy backpacking.
-They host a bi-annual overnight down the Grand Canyon and recently took a pilgrimage to Spain where they hiked the Camino Trail.
+They host overnight hikes down the Grand Canyon, and are constantly spending time outdoors with their daughter.